Dental subluxation: Diagnosis

-A tooth that has been subluxated shows symptoms of being tender to percussion (tapped using the end of the mirror) and tender to palpate around the area and/or sulcus as it has been slightly mobilised yet remains undisplaced.
-To begin with, any sensitivity testing of the pulp may provide a negative response; in which case it is important to continue monitoring until a pulpal response is received.
+A tooth that has been subluxated shows symptoms of being tender to percussion (tapped using the end of the mirror) and tender to palpate around the area and sulcus (as it has been slightly mobilised yet remains undisplaced).
+Any sensitivity testing of the pulp may provide a negative response, in which case it is important to continue monitoring until a pulpal response is received.

 Radiographically, there are no unusual features to note in a subluxated tooth.
-However, it is important to focus on the full image and scan for any other areas which may have also been affected; something which the patient may not actually have noticed or complained of.
+However, it is important to focus on the full image and scan for any other areas which may have also been affected.
 If there is any suspicion of a root fracture, it is recommended to take an occlusal exposure radiograph to allow for a definitive diagnosis.
-Taking radiographs is useful as they can be referred to in case of any future complications.
+Radiographs can be referred to in case of any future complications.

 Management

-When a patient presents to the dentist following any form of dental trauma, a full and thorough clinical assessment should be carried to exclude more serious injuries that may require urgent management.
+Following any form of dental trauma, a full and thorough clinical assessment is carried out to exclude more serious injuries that may require urgent management.

-The first stage of the clinical assessment is to take a complete history to rule our head injury or inhalation of particles.
+The first stage of the clinical assessment is to take a complete history to rule out head injury or inhalation of particles.
 Questions to obtain this information include: